 It launched the Signal app in 2015 for iOS, Android and desktop, which came with end-to-end encrypted messaging.
 Signal has since added encrypted video calling, group chats and image, video and gif support, making it a feature-rich service without sacrificing the core benefit of privacy.

-Want to learn more about the Signal app?
-We have collected data and statistics on it, read on below to find out more.
+We have collected data and statistics on Signal.
+Read on below to find out more.

 Sources: SimilarWeb, TechCrunch

 Signal reached 125 million cumulative downloads in 2021, with the vast majority of downloads happening in January 2021.

 7.5 million users were added on Signal in the second week of January, 43 times more than the previous week (CNN)